Redth/MAUI.AppLinks.Sample/README.md

 # Android

+Android supports [Handling Android App Links](https://developer.android.com/training/app-links) with Intent Filters on Activities.

+These links can be based on a custom scheme (eg: `myappname://`) or use a `http`/`https` scheme.
+You do not need to do anything special to handle custom scheme links, however this sample shows how to support handling `http`/`https` url's which requires proving ownership of the domain, as well as hosting a well known association json file on the domain that describes the relationship with your app.

 ## 1. Verify Domain Ownership

 First you need to verify your ownership of the domain in the [Google Search Console](https://search.google.com/search-console).